 Sometimes, those aches are more than just a nuisance.

 In America today, neck and back pain can seem as typical as the common cold.
 And once you’ve reached adulthood, you’re likely to experience some bouts with it at multiple times throughout your life.
-A quick Internet search will reveal the seemingly countless ways you can deal with this pain, from potions and lotions to various devices and contraptions.
-But the truth is, most back pain episodes will resolve on their own with little intervention required on your part.
+A quick Internet search will reveal the seemingly countless ways you can deal with this pain, from taking medication such as cymbalta, potions and lotions to various devices and contraptions.
+There are times where back pain episodes will resolve on their own with little intervention required on your part.
 That can be tough to tolerate in a fast-paced world that allows for little downtime.
 A few days of dealing with back pain can genuinely feel like a lifetime to some people.